Dyastin-0/mrps/README.md

 #### Routes Configuration

-Routes define how incoming requests are routed different services.
+Routes define how incoming requests are routed to different services.
 Example:

 ```yaml
 routes: